smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 </function>
 ```

-HMI should send `JoinVehicleNetwork` to Mobile if wifi connection required.
+HMI should send `JoinVehicleNetwork` to mobile if WiFi connection is required.

-OEM can decide if this requires should be sent either on app activation of after app registration.
+OEM can decide if this requirement should be sent either on app activation of after app registration.

 HMI should send `ReadyForWifiConnection` to mobile if the WiFi connection is required but OEM prefers to use mobile device's Wifi.

-Mobile should send `JoinMobileNetwork` to Vehicle right after receiving `ReadyForWifiConnection`
+Mobile should send `JoinMobileNetwork` to vehicle right after receiving `ReadyForWifiConnection`

-SDL will not filter `JoinMobileNetwork` if HMI didn't send `ReadyForWifiConnection` before.
+SDL Core will not filter `JoinMobileNetwork` if HMI didn't send `ReadyForWifiConnection` before.

 __Note:__ `JoinVehicleNetwork`, `JoinMobileNetwork` should not depend on the default RPC timeout, since WiFi connection may take much more time.
 So, this RPC has to operate without an active timeout from the sdl_core perspective.